nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 |--------------------------|--------------------|-----------------------------------------------|
 | group (INDEX) /clearnote | group 1 /clearnote | Removes the note of group/subgroup at index 1 |
 | g (INDEX) /cn            | g 2 /cn            | Removes the note of group/subgroup at index 2 |

-* Removes note of an existing group/subgroup at the given `INDEX`.

 <div style="page-break-after: always;"></div>